 Surapong Kanoktipsatharporn

-Solutions Architect at Bua Labs
+CTO at Bua Labs

 The ultimate test of your knowledge is your capacity to convey it to another.